 So yeah … Dia de Muertos is patently Catholic, and most of its traditions originated in Spain, not Mesoamerica.
 It falls on the same day as Halloween not because that was the day the Aztecs celebrated it, but because Samhain falls on that day.

-But maybe you’re still thinking that, by painting their faces like sugar skulls, Americans are appropriating Latin American culture.
+But maybe you’re still convinced that, by painting their faces like sugar skulls, Americans are appropriating Latin American culture.

-Even without the corrupting, external influences of modern American Halloween and its insidious, rampant commercialism, traditional rituals associated with Dia de Muertos have stayed relatively the same over the past 100 years; painted faces were, sadly, not a part of that tradition.
+Even without the corrupting influence of modern American Halloween and its insidious, rampant commercialism, traditional rituals associated with Dia de Muertos have stayed relatively the same over the past 100 years; painted faces were, sadly, never a part of that tradition.
 Modern Day of the Dead celebrations bear very little resemblance to what the Aztecs and indigenous people of central and southern Mexico traditionally celebrated the past few millennia.
 Although the Aztecs used skeletons in their rituals, they were not used to honor their ancestors; rather, "skeletal imagery was a symbol of fertility, health and abundance."
 1 Only one tradition has truly been sustained: The Lady of the Dead presiding over the celebration.

 Yes, there was an Aztec celebration honoring Mictlantecuhtli (God of the Dead, King of Chicunauhmictlan (the Underworld)), and his wife, Mictecacihuatl (Lady of the Dead, Queen of the Underworld and the Afterlife).
 However, rituals honoring "...
-Mictlantecuhtli sometimes involved ritual cannibalism, with human flesh being consumed in and around the temple," 1 which is probably not a tradition carried into modern Dia de Muertos celebrations.
+Mictlantecuhtli sometimes involved ritual cannibalism, with human flesh being consumed in and around the temple;" 1 cannibalism is probably a tradition best forgotten.
 Mictecacihuatl is traditionally thought to watch over the bones of the dead and presides over the ancient festivals of the dead, and she still presides over modern celebrations.
 The difference is that the Aztecs honored Mictlantecuhtli and Mictecacihuatl directly, and certainly not their (Catholic) ancestors.